(UPDATED) All you need to know about ownership of electric vehicles (EVs) in Singapore in 2019

 The provider for public charging is Greenlots (www.greenlots.com), where anyone can register for an account and a RFID card.
 At Greenlots stations you tap the card, charge the car, and pay by hour, from $1.50 to $2.00 per station.

 While it has an established network of chargers across Singapore – 50 stations at 34 locations – only eight of the public stations have the latest Type 2 charge socket.
-Type 2 is the new European standard for EV charging and it’s the standard expected to be widely adopted in Singapore.
+Type 2 is the new European standard for EV charging and it’s the standard widely adopted in Singapore.

 Greenlots has also installed charging stations at a small number of condominiums – with MCST approval – with Type 2 chargers, and it looks set to increase in future, so EV ownership could be a definite possibility to those who stay in condominiums in the near future.

-Update July 2018: Singapore Power has announced its own plans to begin an EV charging network in Singapore. with 500 planned charge points around the island.
+As of July 2018, Singapore Power has its own EV charging network in Singapore, with 500 planned charge points around the island.
 Its new DC and AC fast charge stations are open to the public and accessed via the SP app.
+The app is quite useful – you can monitor the charges and amount of charging done in real time.

 How To Charge